-Darius Dixon is an associate editor for POLITICO States.
+Darius Dixon is POLITICO's deputy managing editor for policy.

 He joined POLITICO in 2010 during the lead up to the POLITICO Pro subscription service and its energy policy team, where Dixon covered the Energy Department, nuclear power and waste, and electricity policy.
 Everything from the development of post-Fukushima nuclear power plant rules and infighting among nuclear regulators to DOE reorganization efforts and nomination battles for the Federal Energy Regulatory Commission fell within Dixon’s portfolio.

 He turned to editing in 2019 when he joined POLITICO States, working closely with the New York and California bureaus in addition to content across all of the teams on the desk.
 As a deputy managing editor, he directs content and oversees several reporters and editors in multiple states.
 Dixon has also edited Playbook newsletters based out of Illinois, Florida and New York.